 Created by Glenn Kessler, Todd A. Kessler, and Daniel Zelman, Bloodline is a thriller that follows the Rayburn family from down-home, everyday drama to “ish just got real,” The First 48 drama.
 The premise of this series is centered around the black sheep of the family, Danny Rayburn.
 When Danny comes back home for his parents’ wedding anniversary, his intentions to stay and help the family are met with reluctance due to his reputation.
-Well, Danny stays anyway and that’s when the drama starts to unfold; and not just the issues of the present, but also the dark secrets of the past.
-I mentioned in a previous post that I’m not one to spoil a television series, so I’m just going share my feelings on this show and log off.
+Danny stays anyway and that’s when the drama starts to unfold; not just the issues of the present, but also the dark secrets of the past.

-I’d recommend this show to anyone who’s looking for a juicy drama that’s not too pretentious but not too slow either.
-Just try not to be like me and burn through an entire season in less than 48 hours.
-You’ll just disappoint yourself.
+I’d recommend this show to anyone who’s looking for a drama that’s not too pretentious but not too slow either.
+Just try not to be like me and burn through an entire season in less than 48 hours, you’ll just disappoint yourself.
 And while I wait for the next season of The Walking Dead, I’m going invest some time into a few of the other Netflix originals.
 Fuller House, maybe?